Kaligo/alipay-global/README.md

 # alipay-global
 Unofficial gem for linking up to global.alipay for remote payment

-Development of this gem is largely influenced by the [unofficial alipay gem](https://github.com/chloerei/alipay)
+Development of this gem is largely influenced by the [unofficial alipay gem](https://github.com/chloerei/alipay).
+Code structure has been replicated from here in some areas.

+You can find the docs for global.alipay's Cross Border Payment service [here](http://global.alipay.com/product/mobilepayments.htm)

 ## Configuration